isomerpages/sentosa-corp/_partner-us/3-sentosa-enterprise.md

 ### Ongoing / Past Trials
 SDC has always been working with partners to trial new ideas on Sentosa Island.
 Some past and ongoing trials are listed here.

-For each of the initiatives, SDC has provied venue and facilitation support to ensure a smooth implementation.
+For each of the initiatives, SDC has provided venue and facilitation support to ensure a smooth implementation.

 <div class="row">
     <div class="col is-4">